Skip to content

 Knives

 One final thought and that is to do with knives.
 Food preparation (with raw materials) requires a lot of cutting, slicing and chopping.
 To do this well, it is necessary to have good knives.
-I suggest you have one big knife for cutting up large items (either of meat or vegetables) and one smaller knife for dicing small items.
+I suggest you have one big knife for cutting up large items (either meat or vegetables) and one smaller knife for dicing small items.
 I also have a serrated bread knife which I use for slicing uncut loaves.
 Other than that I have some small kitchen knives which are useful for a variety of preparation tasks.
 But, the bottom line is two knives.

 Chips